Preview: The Art of the Structured Syntax Lesson: Assessing, Planning and Prompting

 This course is designed to help speech-language pathologists make their structured syntax lessons more effective by learning to assess, plan and prompt in the course of a structured syntax lesson.
-It provides a variety of techniques professionals use when teaching children with hearing listening and spoken language.
+It provides a variety of techniques professionals can use when teaching children with hearing loss listening and spoken language.
 Participants learn how repetitive structured syntax lessons can help a child gain facility with various syntactic structures so she can use them on her own, outside of the therapy room.

 - How to identify the child’s current language abilities

 - How to identify syntactic structures the child needs to learn

 - How to determine vocabulary and syntax targets

 - An approach to designing weekly lesson plans and activities